OscarZeja/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this tutorial, we observe network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this tutorial, we observe network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Powershell. <br />

 <h2>Environments and Technologies Used</h2>